sghiassy/StateKit/README.md

 <img title="StateKit Logo" src="http://cloud.shaheenghiassy.com/image/252G1229101R/StateKit-Logo.png" width="800" />

-[StateKit](https://github.com/sghiassy/StateKit) is a framework for iOS and OSX, to capture, document and manage state in order to keep your app's code sane.
+[StateKit](https://github.com/sghiassy/StateKit) is a framework for iOS and OSX, to capture, document and manage state, in order to keep your application code sane.

 ## Quick Example

 Lets see a quick, small example of using [StateKit](https://github.com/sghiassy/StateKit) to manage a loading state and regular state.

-We first create the state chart like so:
+We create the state chart like so:

 ```objective-c
 NSDictionary *chart = @{@"root":@{